cisocrgroup/Resources/manuals/profiler-manual.md

 the language it supports and the file extension `.ini`.
 It wont detect configuration files with different naming conventions^[
-    You can exploit this behavior to temporary disable a language -- just rename the extension of the according configuration file to something else.
+    You can exploit this behavior to temporary disable a language -- just rename the extension of the respective configuration file to something else.
 ] and therefore ignore all other files.